cressidagp/cressidagp/README.md

 ### Greetings! 👋, I’m @cressidagp

-- 👀 I’m interested in GM and AS
+- 👀 I’m interested in GM, AS and ArcEmu
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently Studying Software Engineering
 - 📫 How to reach me: cressidagp@gmail.com
 - 😄 Pronouns: He with no life